manas3858/Customer-Churn-Analysis/README.md

 Customer churn rate is the percentage of customers or subscribers who cancel or don't renew their subscriptions during a given time period.
-The aim of this project is to identify customers of a Telecom company who might churn in near future based on data provided.
+The aim of this project is to find patterns in customer churn and identify customers who might churn in near future based on data provided.

 I tried to analyze the possible reasons of a telecom user churn and find key churn identifiers.
 Mainly, the following hypothesis are tested in this project:
 1. Is it because of poor service quality?